 In the following two example diagrams, the orange ports indicate isolated ports, and the green ports have isolation disabled.
 The topology below is an example of port isolation being used to block inter-client communication, while still allowing Internet access:

 When implementing port isolation, it is important to ensure that the appropriate ports have been isolated, so that traffic can reach the appropriate destination.
+It should also be noted that ports that are NOT isolated can communicate with ports that are isolated.
 In the example below, switch A’s uplink port has been isolated, so clients connected to any other isolated port on A are unable to communicate with the gateway: